somefoolouthere/audacity-macros/loudness_enhancer/README.md

 ### Older Version

-An older version of the loudener that uses a 1 ms attack time soft limit instead of soft clipping.
+An old version of the old version that uses a 1 ms attack time soft limit instead of soft clipping.
 It reduces crackling in higher frequencies but increases it in lower frequencies.
 It also has no final extra limiter like in the other versions and is slightly louder.

 **File name: [old/Louden Music (Old Version).txt](https://github.com/somefoolouthere/audacity-macros/blob/main/loudness_enhancer/old/Louden%20Music%20(Old%20Version).txt)**